(706) 352-1501Tap to Call This Lawyer

 Biography

-I'm an attorney practicing in Western North Carolina and licensed to practice in both North Carolina and South Carolina.
+I'm an attorney practicing in Western North Carolina and licensed to practice in North Carolina, South Carolina, Texas, Tennessee, and Arkansas.
 I primarily focus on transactional law and estate planning.

 I'm originally from Georgia, but went to Wake Forest for Law School.
 While at Wake Forest, I was involved in the Moot Court, Public Interest Law Organization, Phi Alpha Delta, and the Federalist Society.